U.N. nuclear chief sees no progress on Iran concerns

 Both sides now say they want to resume talks soon, after the re-election of U.S. President Barack Obama, and diplomats expect a new meeting in Istanbul in December or January.

-"We all recognize that there is a window of opportunity and that window is not very big and it is not going to be open for very long," one envoy in Vienna said.
+"We all recognise that there is a window of opportunity and that window is not very big and it is not going to be open for very long," one envoy in Vienna said.

-Iran has faced a tightening of Western trade sanctions which the United States and its allies hope will force Iran to curb its nuclear program.
+Iran has faced a tightening of Western trade sanctions which the United States and its allies hope will force Iran to curb its nuclear programme.

 Tehran has so far showed no sign of doing so, with its atomic energy chief this week saying Iran will go on refining uranium "with intensity".
 Enriched uranium can fuel nuclear power plants but also provide material for bombs.